 What Maryland’s Damage Cap Means and Does Not Mean

-Does Maryland’s medical malpractice cap mean that you cannot get more than $800,000 or $1 million as the maximum possible recovery in a medical malpractice case?
-No. What it does mean is that this is the cap limit on non-economic damages.
+Does Maryland’s medical malpractice cap mean that you cannot get more than $845,000 or $1,056,250 as the maximum possible recovery in a medical malpractice case?
+No. What it means is that this is the cap limit on non-economic damages.

-So What Is the Value of My Malpractice Case?
+So What Is the Settlement Value of My Malpractice Case?

 We start off with the cap on damages because the cap helps us predict the settlement value of a malpractice case.
 Most medical malpractice cases we handle involve severe injury or death.
 We handle few cases where we do not expect that if we win, the jury will award more than the cap on non-economic damages.